ezeakis/electronics_introduction/en/step_5.md

 Lines on a breadboard are like small wires.
 Placing two components on the same line is like connecting them with a wire.

 Here is a diagram of the circuit you will create.
-You should use a 100 Ohm resistor.
+You can use a 100 Ohm resistor.
+Close resistance values (like 220 or 330 Ohm) are also appropriate.

 ![LED Circuit](images/introduction_bb-240x300.jpg)